-Hi lovelies!
+Hi, lovelies!
 As I mentioned in my latest blog – Would stop shopping be better for our planet – the latest fashion trend isn’t the latest color or a must-have style: it’s the concept of sustainable fashion and ethical clothing.
 Did you know that the fashion industry is the second most polluting industry after oil and gas?
 Choosing sustainable fashion is an important choice that we can all make to help address what is a growing and significant issue.

 What is sustainable fashion and why should we care?

 To contribute to the well-being of our planet, sustainably produced fashion is therefore made from environmentally-friendly textiles (such as sustainably grown fiber crops or recycled materials) and it seeks to minimize waste throughout the supply chain.
-And while there’s no such thing as a 100% eco-friendly clothing as all garments have at least some negative impact on the environment — there are brands working hard to help make a difference.
+And while there’s no such thing as 100% eco-friendly clothing as all garments have at least some negative impact on the environment — there are brands working hard to help make a difference.

 Sustainable bohemian brands that are trying to make an effort

-Guaranteed Fair Trade, PCTA approved vegan and member of the Organic Soil Association.
+Guaranteed Fair Trade, PCTA approved vegan, and member of the Organic Soil Association.
 Do I need to say more?
 And, yes, they make some pretty nice clothes too.
 Originally from the U.K. but they ship worldwide.

 Spell & The Gypsy

 H&M is famous for its low prices and quick collections.
 Thankfully they have become more aware of their impact on the planet and have created a new conscious label.
 Each item of the Conscious Collection has an aspect that lessens the environmental impact like organic cotton or recycled polyester.
 The best part is that the prices are still super low so you don't need to break the bank while shopping.
-Did you know you can also leave your old clothes at H&M now for recycling so it won't end up on in a landfill?
-Nowadays H&M uses 57% recycled or sustainable sources fabrics but their goal is 100% in 2030.
+Did you know you can also leave your old clothes at H&M now for recycling so they won't end up in a landfill?
+Nowadays H&M uses 57% recycled or sustainable sources of fabrics but their goal is 100% in 2030.

 Jeans made from organic cotton without the use of pesticides, chemical fertilizers, and insecticides!
 Yes, that's what we love to wear.
-Pesticides pollute the soil and water kiling wildlife and harming communities.
+Pesticides pollute the soil and water killing wildlife and harming communities.
 Especially when you buy your jeans it's important to check which fabrics they are made from.
 Kuyichi also doesn't sandblast their jeans.
-Exposure to the dust from sandblasting is a serious health hazard for the workers in that industry.
+Exposure to dust from sandblasting is a serious health hazard for the workers in that industry.

 Another one of my favorite jeans brands – Nudie Jeans.
 With 98% sustainable garments in their collection, Nudie Jeans was one of the first denim labels created to be fully green.
 They re-use and repair jeans in their boutiques and now you are even able to buy pre-owned jeans online!
 Did you know Nudie replaces the leather labels on the back for vegan ones?

 Another bohemian fashion brand with its heart in the right place.
-Working with sustainable fabrics, high-quality garments, and a long lifespan Odd Molly is one of the best slow fashion houses from Europe.
-Being a member of the Wear Fair Foundation to protect the welfare of the garment workers and with saying no to fur and angora yarns is a big thumbs up for me.
+Working with sustainable fabrics, high-quality garments, and a long lifespan Odd Molly is one of the best slow fashion houses in Europe.
+Being a member of the Wear Fair Foundation to protect the welfare of the garment workers and saying no to fur and angora yarns is a big thumbs up for me.

 One of the best bohemian labels from Scandinavia.
 With several stores throughout Sweden, Finland and Norway they will now also open their new worldwide online store in February!!
 Indiska is one of the first stores I fell in love with while visiting Oslo and that love has never ended.
-Indiska is a brand that focusses equal rights and being an ethical work place on all levels.
+Indiska is a brand that focuses on equal rights and being an ethical workplace on all levels.
 Their goal is to keep on increasing the use of natural materials as well as ensuring their environmental impact stays as low as possible throughout the whole production chain.
 A brand that takes its responsibility.